 "I couldn’t pinpoint any particular time.
 Just gradually over the years I became aware of the event and its significance in shaping the development of the Irish State.
 In Northern Ireland it was studiously ignored by unionists until recently (and still is by many) as being something which happened in a foreign country and therefore irrelevant to Northern Ireland.
 From the sixties onwards preoccupation was with what was happening in Northern Ireland and despite the sterling efforts of Terence O’Neill hostility to the south and civic disorder grew, much abetted by Paisley."

 BJS: "Do the men, the act or the stated ideals in the proclamation mean anything to you?”
-AB
+AB:

 "They were misguided violent-minded patriots determined on a blood sacrifice which may not have actually been needed if the promised Home Rule had been speedily introduced and then allowed to evolve over time through the democratic process into an Irish Republic.
 The proclamation is stirring stuff but was never implemented.
 The Republic became a sectarian one-Church state hostile to protestants.
 No effort was ever made to create a pluralist state which would accommodate the rights of one million protestant/unionists.
 The nationalist assumption post-partition, was that Northern Ireland would soon fail and, unwanted by Britain, sheepishly join the 26 counties, impoverished as they were."